Understanding Anxiety: How to Cope

 Coping Strategies for Anxiety

-Anxiety disorders are highly treatable, however, many do not receive the intervention or support needed.
+Anxiety disorders are highly treatable.
+However, many do not receive the intervention or support needed.
 Interventions can be included in your daily routine as a form of self-treatment, for example, developing relaxation techniques that best suits your lifestyle and preference, mindfully replacing negative thoughts with positive ones and having a supportive network.

 Start by firstly paying attention to your feelings and your responses.
 Here are some other symptoms you can spot: